 Most expats employed in Kazakhstan will find themselves working in the nation's capital, Nur-Sultan (previously known as Astana) or in Almaty.
 Abundant natural resources and a variety of thriving industries offer a number of opportunities for expats considering working in Kazakhstan.

 Job market in Kazakhstan

 Kazakhstan has a number of valuable natural resources including oil, gas and metals.
-Prominent industries include engineering, construction, mining, IT and finance.
+Prominent industries include engineering, construction, mining and manufacturing.
 As is the case with many countries in Asia, there is a high demand for English teachers.

 Finding a job in Kazakhstan

 Online job boards and classified sections in local newspapers are a good place to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
 LinkedIn can be a valuable resource in this case, as can local business meet-ups.

 Work culture in Kazakhstan

 Most businesses in Kazakhstan follow the classic 40-hour Monday to Friday work week, with an eight-hour workday.

 Business dealings in Kazakhstan tend to be formal, and expats should ensure they are dressed smartly.
 There is usually a chain of authority in the office with the most senior members of the company making decisions.
 It's important to treat such individuals with a great degree of respect.